-- Understand some of the principle ways in which the diversity and relation of creatures has been understood within theology, and be able to explain some of the ways in which the findings of the natural sciences make an impact upon these accounts. - Be able to assess some of the attitudes towards organisms found within the natural sciences, both implicitly and explicitly, and articulate a theological response.
+- Be aware of some principle theological responses to scientific developments, particularly those relating to creature and creation, and be able to articulate theological responses of their own. - Understand some of the principle ways in which the diversity and relation of creatures has been understood within theology, and be able to explain some of the ways in which the findings of the natural sciences make an impact upon these accounts.
+Be able to assess some of the attitudes towards organisms found within the natural sciences, both implicitly and explicitly, and articulate a theological response. - Consider the ways that both theology and the natural sciences understand the physical world in which we live, including its origin, structure, and openness to divine action and human freedom. - Understand and reflect on the appropriateness of bringing science and theology into dialogue, both the challenges and benefits thereof.